CloudVE/cloudbridge/docs/topics/setup.rst

 Setup
 -----
-To initialize a connection to a cloud and get a provider object, you will need to provide the cloud's access credentials to Cloudbridge.
+To initialize a connection to a cloud and get a provider object, you will need to provide the cloud's access credentials to CloudBridge.
 These may be provided in one of two ways:

 1. Environment variables